DeadNord/hw-mlops/README.md

 ## 6. Bootstrap the ML Ops stack via ArgoCD

 Apply the application-of-applications manifest from this repository.
 It points ArgoCD at the `mlops-experiments/argocd/applications/` directory so every component manifest committed there becomes part of the stack automatically.
-Update the `targetRevision` field in the manifest if you need ArgoCD to track a different repository branch.

 ```bash
 kubectl apply -f application/mlflow-application.yaml